 However, if you achieve orgasm through sex, the baby will most likely feel a squeeze.
 When you have an orgasm, your uterus contracts, and because the baby is inside of your uterus, he or she will feel it.
 Will your baby know what’s happening?
 No, not at all.
 A lot of couples are weirded out by a marked increase or decrease in movement immediately following sex.
 Your baby will either move more, because he is excited by all the bumping and, ahem, noises, or your baby will move less, because he was rocked to sleep by the “motion of the ocean”.

-You must approach sex during pregnancy with a lot of humor because, like it or not, there's always a third person in your bedroom, and never in a sexy way.
+You must approach sex during pregnancy with a lot of humour because, like it or not, there’s always a third person in your bedroom, and never in a sexy way.

 Will the baby get hurt?